 1. Bonuses or Incentives:

-If you receive a performance bonus at work, use a portion of it to make a lump-sum payment.
+If you receive a performance bonus at work, use a portion of it to make a lump-sum prepayment.

 2. Tax Refunds:

-The money you get back from tax refunds can be a powerful tool for chipping away at your principal.
+The refund you receive after filing your income tax return can be a powerful tool for chipping away at your principal.

 3. Gifts or Inheritances: